thaapaniemi/Jitro/README.md

 	}

 ##Special keywords
-* ALL: Accepts all values
+* ALL: Accepts all values (must exists)
+* NOTEMPTY: Accepts all nonempty values

 ##License
 The MIT License (MIT)